This Double Red Knock Out® Rosebush will be a knockout of the park with its explosion of color all summer long!

 This rose plant produces rich, cherry red to hot pink blossoms that will continue to grow until the first hard frost of winter.
 They are fully double flowers on the shrub rose bush.
 The bloom cycle starts in early spring.
 Roses will bloom from spring until mid-summer profusely before the weather gets too hot.
 The bloom period will decrease slightly as fall and winter happen although it is relatively heat tolerant.

 The red roses contrast nicely to the dark green foliage of the flowering shrub.
 If grown as a flowering tree, the red blooms will cascade over the green leaves year after year.
 This classic rose is slightly more winter hardy than other roses but may need extra winter protection in colder areas.

 The rose bush features incredible resistance to black spots and powdery mildew leaf diseases and is an excellent choice as a low hedge or accent plant in mixed beds.
 They can even be container grown as an indoor patio plant for the ultimate flower power.

-Double knock Out rose bushes prefer well drained soil that is kept moist during the growing season.
+Double knock Out rose bushes prefers well-drained soil that is kept moist during the growing season.
 Be sure to examine the surrounding soil to make sure it’s suitable for your new rose bushes.
-A slow release fertilizer at the top of the root ball will help tremendously with new blooms.
+A slow-release fertilizer at the top of the root ball will help tremendously with new blooms.
 Water thoroughly the first year of planting to establish strong roots.
 Newly planted roses require 1-2 inches of water per week.